Southeastern pocket gopher: Description

 The southeastern pocket gopher is rather smaller than the plains pocket gopher (Geomys bursarius), with a total length of 260 mm including a tail of about 86 mm.
 Males are larger than females and average 176 g in weight while the females average 136 g.
 The dorsal fur is cinnamon brown with the underparts rather paler and tinged with buff or reddish-yellow.
 The feet and tail are white or pale buff.
 As with other members of this family, the external cheek pouches can be turned inside-out for grooming purposes.
 It is well adapted for living underground with large, protruding incisor teeth, used for tearing at roots, and powerful claws on the forefeet for digging.

 Distribution and habitat

 This gopher is restricted to the southeastern part of the United States, where it occurs in Alabama, Georgia and Florida.
 It occupies several different dry, sandy habitats; it occurs in sand-hill country with longleaf pine (Pinus palustris) and turkey oak (Quercus laevis), and it also occurs in slightly moister hammocks (low mounds) among the sand-hills with Quercus virginiana and other hardwood trees.
 Away from the sand dunes, it occurs in longleaf pine woodland and scrubby sand pine (Pinus clausa) habitats.
 Its presence in any area is obvious because of the numerous piles of sandy soil it pushes to the surface.

+The subspecies G. p. mobilensis, found west of the Apalachicola River may represent a distinct species.
+Genetic studies have shown it to be relatively different genetically from the other subspecies, and G. p. mobilensis have a different species of louse than the nominate subspecies.
+Lice typically speciate with their host species within the Geomyidae.